bosborne/pyTMHMM/README.md

     AASVILVRNKLSHVVDALSLAQATMSKVYQNLAWAIAYNVISIPIAAGVLLPQYDFAMTPSLSGGLMALSSIFVVSNSL
     LLQLHKSETSKNSL

-We can then run tmhmm.py on this file using the following command:
+We can then run `tmhmm.py` on this file using the following command:

-    $ tmhmm -m TMHMM2.0.model -f test.fa
+    $ tmhmm -f test.fa

-This produces a bunch of files.
+This produces three files.
 One is the summary:

     $ cat B9DFX7|1B|HMA8_ARATH.summary
     0-444: outside